 Mercedes Seat Belt Locked after Accident, Fix

-If you have been in an accident where the seat belts locked and maybe your airbags deployed, the pre-tensioners almost always will ignite to help retract and tighten the seat belt during a collision.
+If you have been in an accident where the seat belts are locked and maybe your airbags deployed, the pre-tensioners almost always will ignite to help retract and tighten the seat belt during a collision.
 This is by design to minimize passenger injuries.

 Remove the door trim and molding to expose the retractor.